zhihanyang2022/zhihanyang2022.github.io/_posts/sutton_barto/2020-07-25-td-prediction.md

     until S is terminal.
 ```

 But this algorithm assumes that we can take an action in some state, and then immediately return to that state and take a different action.
 In general, this is not possible.
-To get rid of this assumption, we 1) use the reward and next state under the behavior policy in the value update formula but 2) correct that formula with a weighted importance sampling ratio to account for the fact that we really want samples under the target policy.
+To get rid of this assumption, we 1) use the reward and next state under the behavior policy in the value update formula but 2) correct that formula with a weighted importance sampling ratio to account for the fact that what we really want are samples under the target policy.

 ```
 Input: an arbitrary target policy pi